iqmcorp/docs/Matched Audience Upload API Quickstart Guide.md

 [https://app.iqm.com/docs?path=tag/Audience-API/operation/GetMatchedAudienceFields](https://app.iqm.com/docs?path=tag/Audience-API/operation/GetMatchedAudienceFields)

-## Step 2: Request column list
+## Step 3: Request column data formats

-To upload a matched audience, you must provide a list of mapping between IQM-allowed fields and columns in your file.
-Use the column list endpoint to request a full list of allowed columns for mapping.
+When uploading a matched audience, you can provide a list of data formats for columns in your file.
+Use the column data formats endpoint to request a full list of allowed formats.